Dinabatros/Breast-Cancer-Wisconsin_Capstone/README.md

 Week 8: Model Deployment and Final Presentation

 Conclusion
-This project aims to create an effective machine learning solution for breast cancer diagnosis, leveraging the Breast Cancer Wisconsin (Diagnostic) dataset.
+This project aims to create an effective machine-learning solution for breast cancer diagnosis, leveraging the Breast Cancer Wisconsin (Diagnostic) dataset.
 The successful implementation of this project can provide valuable assistance to medical professionals in the early detection and treatment of breast cancer.

 References
 Breast Cancer Wisconsin (Diagnostic) Data Set on Kaggle